Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: A Case for PiM-based Timing Attacks

-\head{Impact of LLC Size on Communication Throughput} Figure~\ref{fig:throughput-size} shows the throughput of \emph{baseline} and \emph{direct memory access} attacks.
-The x-axis shows the cache configuration with increasing last-level cache (LLC) sizes and a fixed number of ways (i.e., 16).
-To calculate the cache access latency with increasing LLC sizes, we followed the same methodology used in prior works~\cite{cacti}.
-To better understand the throughput results, Figure~\ref{fig:latency-size} shows the latency of a cache line eviction of caches with corresponding sizes.
+\figref{fig:throughput-size} shows the impact of the LLC size on (i) the throughput of the \emph{baseline} and \emph{direct memory access} attacks \nbcr{1}{on the primary y-axis \nbcr{2}{(left)}} and (ii) the latency of a cache line eviction \nbcr{1}{on the secondary y-axis \nbcr{2}{(right)}}.
+The x-axis shows the cache configuration with increasing last-level cache (LLC) sizes and a fixed number of ways (i.e., 16). \nbcr{1}{We} calculate the cache access latency with increasing LLC sizes \nbcr{2}{using CACTI 6.0~\cite{cacti}}.

 {We make two key observations.
-First, the communication throughput of the direct memory access attack is \param{$ 11.27 Mb/s$} across all LLC sizes, which is significantly greater than the throughput of up to \param{$ 2.29 Mb/s$} achieved by the baseline attack.
-Second, the baseline attack's throughput decreases with increasing LLC sizes due to increasingly expensive cache access and eviction latencies.
-We observe that with increasing LLC size, the eviction latency grows significantly due to the increase in access latency.} We conclude that with increasing LLC sizes, the cache access and eviction latencies grow significantly and significantly hinder the communication throughput of the baseline attack compared to the direct memory access attack which is independent of the LLC size.
+First, the communication throughput of the direct memory access attack is \param{$ 11.27$ Mb/s} across all LLC sizes, which is significantly greater than the throughput of up to \param{$ 2.29$ Mb/s} achieved by the baseline \nbcr{2}{cache eviction sets based} attack.} {Second, the baseline attack's throughput decreases with increasing LLC sizes since the cache access and eviction become progressively more expensive.
+With increasing LLC size, the cache access latency increases, \nbcr{2}{amplifying} the \nbcr{2}{latency} of eviction, which requires multiple cache accesses.} Therefore, we conclude that \nbcr{1}{with increasing LLC sizes, cache access and eviction latencies increase}, hindering the \agy{baseline attack's} communication throughput, compared to the direct memory access attack, which is independent of the LLC size.